 The field umpire, Cy Rigler, and the Phillies manager, Red Dooin, who was coaching first base, both rushed to the plate to assist Finneran; meanwhile Paskert and Lobert ran all the way around the bases, erroneously thinking that time had not been called, and Magee stood in front of the Phillies bench for a few seconds before several teammates led him under the stands.
 When he came to and realized what had happened, Finneran ripped off his chest protector and tried to reach the Philadelphia bench.
 Rigler tried to hold him back but only partly succeeded, his shirt becoming blood-covered in the process.
 Kitty Bransfield eventually intercepted Finneran and prevented him from reaching the bench.
 After he calmed down, Finneran went to the hospital for treatment of what was thought to be a broken nose.
 The game continued with Rigler behind the plate, and the Phillies won, 4-2, after which Magee expressed regret for the incident, offering as an excuse that Finneran had called him a vile name.
 Dooin added that the rookie umpire had been too aggressive all season, often bragging about his ability as a fighter and threatening to lick players, including Dooin himself during a late-June series in Boston.

-Unsympathetic to the Phillies' pleas, NL President Thomas Lynch, himself a former umpire, announced that Magee had been fined $200 and suspended for the balance of the season-the most drastic punishment meted out since 1877 when three players were barred for dishonesty.
+Unsympathetic to the Phillies' pleas, NL President Thomas Lynch, himself a former umpire, announced that Magee had been fined $200 and suspended for the balance of the season-the most drastic punishment meted out since 1877 when four players were barred for dishonesty.
 The Phillies appealed to the NL board of directors, arguing that Lynch had been too severe, especially since one regular outfielder, Titus, already was out with an injury and the club was fighting for its first pennant.
 The directors declined to overturn the suspension, and the Phillies went 13-16 while Magee was out of action, tumbling to fourth place, 6.5 games behind the Cubs.
 At that point Lynch reinstated him, but even though Magee hit seven of his 15 home runs after his return, the Quakers climbed no higher in the standings by season's end.

 In the following year's city series against the Athletics, Magee was hit by a pitch during batting practice and broke his right wrist and forearm, putting him out for the first month of the season.
 He was scarcely back when he went out again following an outfield collision with Paskert.
 Overcoming his injuries to bat .306 in both 1912 and 1913, Sherry combined with Gavvy Cravath to give the Phillies what Ward called "the greatest 'team' of extra-base specialists in existence."
 But despite all he had accomplished in his decade with the Phillies, Magee remained unpopular with the infamous fans of the City of Brotherly Love.
 "For five years, prior to 1914, the local fans have roasted Sherwood Magee," wrote a Philadelphia reporter.
 "They cheered his long swats as all fans do, but still they shouted for his release."
 Ward agreed, attributing Magee's lack of popularity to the generally-held belief that he was "a man who played for his own personal record and not for the good of the team."